Ultimate Guide to Gatlinburg & Pigeon Forge, Tennessee

 Boot Factory Outlet

 I’m not big into shopping but the Boot Factory Outlet was awesome.
-They have amazing customer service – people who help you until you find what you want and make suggestions and seem to genuinely care about service.
+They have amazing customer service – people who help you until you find what you want and make suggestions.
+They seem to genuinely care about service.
 I was blown away.
 The outlet offers a continuous deal of buy one pair of boots and get two free.
 I had to see it for myself because that didn’t seem real.
 It was!
 I walked out with three fantastic pairs of boots for my family, all well-made and of excellent quality.
 Highly recommend.

 1842 Winfield Dunn Pkwy, Sevierville, TN